 This post may contain affiliate links.
 See our disclosure policy for details.

-Hey Internet, I mentioned it in the Roasted Apple Brussels Sprouts I made to go along with this, but this vegan ham is a main I’m super excited to share with you today.
+Hey Internet, this vegan ham is a main I’m super excited to share with you today.

 Though this is great for meal prep or any nice family dinner, this seitan ham is the perfect centerpiece for your holiday meal!
 It’s surprisingly easy to make and incredibly delicious.